 How to use SL and TP orders

 As already mentioned above, stop loss and take profit orders may seem very easy to learn, but they aren’t.
 They require months of learning about technical analysis.
-This is when a trader looks at charts
+The process includes using charts

 of different assets, and through calculations with different formulas determines when a currency pair can reach its peak price, and when it could possibly decrease too much.